 Additional scoring fees paid per section(s) administered.

-See the Standard Scoring Order Form for full details.
+See the Standard Scoring Order Form and the Customized Service and Report Order Form for more details.

 |College BASE Online FAQ||Contact Us|

 If using paper administration of the exam, please send the appropriate form along with a $10 check or money order to the Assessment Resource Center (ARC), 2800 Maguire Blvd., Columbia, Missouri 65201.

 In order to protect the confidentiality of student records, the Assessment Resource Center does not accept telephone requests for additional score reports, nor are scores and passing status released by ARC over the phone, by fax, or by email.